Tonight (David Bowie album): Retrospective reviews

 Retrospectively, Tonight is generally considered one of Bowie's worst releases.
 (Note: Attributed to multiple references:) Several critics have described the album as a "mixed bag" with only a few standouts—namely "Loving the Alien" and "Blue Jean", and felt the material was inferior to Let's Dance.
 Others felt that the record lacked the creative risk that defined Bowie's earlier works.
 Perone argues that the album stands as an inconsistent collection of individual songs rather than a cohesive album.
 Amongst negative reviews, author Christopher Sandford called it Bowie's "first serious studio misfire since the days of 'The Laughing Gnome' [1967]"; Buckley and Rob Sheffield both referred to Tonight as a "[near]-artistic" and "career-freezing" disaster, respectively; and O'Leary dismissed it as "an immaculately rancid scrap-bag in which a hit single was stuffed into a pile of covers", standing "among the least-loved [number one] records of its era".
+In 2024, Rolling Stone ranked Tonight the fourth most disappointing album ever, calling it "turgid" and feeling "oddly rushed".

 Nevertheless, many commentators have shown appreciation for Tonight, believing it to be overlooked.
 The album's defenders include Stylus Magazines Thomas Inskeep, who argued in 2005 that it is "a much better album than you think it is".
 He wrote that in a "wildly inconsistent" decade of both good and bad but "never dull" material, Tonights failures "aren't boring".
 Another defender was Yo Zushi of the New Statesman, who said in 2016 that "no album that begins with the seven-minute masterpiece 'Loving the Alien' and contains the rocking 'Blue Jean' should have received the drubbing it got".
 Ben Jardine of Under the Radar magazine contested that "Loving the Alien" foreshadowed the "vocal theatrics" and narrative science fiction elements of 2016's Blackstar, and it and other album tracks sound better decades after its original release.
 Jardine also said that Tonight, like Bowie's other 1980s records, were integral to his overall discography: "Everything in Bowie's illustrious career was built on what came before it."
 Pegg finds that despite its flaws, Tonight is a "more interesting and rewarding" record than its predecessor.
 He considers Bowie's reggae renditions of "Don't Look Down" and the title track "surprisingly successful", and the two Bowie-penned tracks as having strong songwriting, concluding that it was the first Bowie album that was "manifestly behind its time".